Saasassin/qronos/backend/python/README.md

 ### MacOS & VSCode Users

 _Do not_ use Finder to specify the interpreter path.
-If you look carefully there is a blank for pasting the relative path to the generated `.main.venv` directory.
-(Or if you are using our checked in `settings.json`, just select the default interpreter).
+If you look carefully there is a blank above "Find" for pasting the relative path to the generated `.main.venv` directory.

 ![image](../../docs/python_select_interpreter.png)

+Or if you are using our checked in `settings.json`, just select the default interpreter.

 ### Live Reload